wp-plugins/facebook-page-promoter-lightbox/readme.txt

 a.
 This is caused by facebook (not the plugin) to protect users from like something against their will.
 Facebook seems to employ this verification against some websites (to my knowledge they don't disclose factors which contribute to that.
 However, after a undefined period of time, the confirm link will be automatically removed.

 == Changelog ==

+= Version 2.6.6 =
+Introduced:
+* New admin UI
+* Hide on overlay click

+Bugs fixed:
+* Display on homepage, custom post-types
+* Width and scaling issues

 = Version 2.6.4 =
 Reversed assumptions made about dehooking, jQuery scope, refined anti conflict methods (fancybox scope, css specific prefixes etc).